 The third party should also be aware of the location and the party to be approached while making the insurance claim.

-Regardless of how careful you can be, some things just happen, don't they?
+Regardless of how careful you can be, some things happen, don't they?
 This is true, especially when it comes to healthcare professionals; it is a big deal.
 They deal with the most critical aspects of life but are also somehow more subject to risks.

 While general liability insurance protects against many typical hazards, it does not give comprehensive coverage.
 Employee injury or property damage can occur at any medical practice.
-Uncertainties are a given at any business or profession, and liability insurance policies can definitely play the best security when it comes to these unseen risks.
+Uncertainties are a given in any business or profession, and liability insurance policies can play the best security regarding these unseen risks.